cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/advanced-bundle-composition.md

 7. Navigate to the `jcasc` folder of your copy of the `ops-controller` repository and click on the `jenkins.yaml` file and then click on the ***Edit this file*** pencil button.
 8. Now we will delete most of the configuration that will be provided by the parent bundle:
    - Delete the `quietPeriod` under `jenkins`.
+   - Update the `systemMessage` to `'Jenkins configured using CloudBees CI CasC with controller overrides'`.
    - Under the `unclassified` section delete everything except for the `globallibraries` section.
    - After making those changes, your `jenkins.yaml` file should match the following:
 ```yaml